Transitioning Youth to Adulthood

 The youth can decide how many gatherings to have depending upon their needs and wishes.
 The hope is that long-term relationships will be developed between the youth and the team members.

 Currently, youth living in or supported by the 8 CPPC sites involved in TYI can request an Iowa Youth Dream Team.
 Beginning this fall and winter four additional areas of the state will begin the start-up phase.
 Right now in most of the eight areas, IYDTs can be funded as a Family Team Meeting (FTM) for youth under age 18 who are in the system.
-The criteria for the formal facilitator is that they attend our one and a half day training and are coached, evaluated, approved, and are also DHS approved FTM facilitators.
+The criteria for the formal facilitator is that they attend our one and a half day training and are coached, evaluated, approved, and are also HHS approved FTM facilitators.

 To find contact information for the various community partnership sites, click here.